-For more than 45 years, Tubman has helped people of all ages, all genders, and all cultural backgrounds struggling with relationship violence, substance abuse, mental health, and other forms of trauma.
-Throughout the Twin Cities, Tubman provides safe shelter, legal services, counseling, youth programming, and community education.
-In 2022, we helped about 17,700 people in Hennepin, Ramsey, and Washington counties and the surrounding area get the support and information they need to experience safety, hope, and healing.
+For over 48 years, Tubman has helped people of all ages, genders, and cultural backgrounds who are experiencing relationship violence, exploitation, mental and chemical health issues, and other forms of trauma.
+Throughout the Twin Cities, Tubman provides safe shelter, housing legal services, counseling, youth programming, violence prevention, community education, and other wraparound services.
+In 2023, we helped about 18,400 people in Hennepin, Ramsey, and Washington counties and the surrounding area get the support and information they need to experience safety, hope, and healing.

 Thriving people, healthy relationships, peaceful communities.

 INTEGRITY - We model authenticity, and hold ourselves accountable to be good stewards of the agency's reputation, relationships, resources, and future.

 RESPECT - We affirm the strengths and innate worth of all people.